June 2026 Newsletter

 The conference kicks off Thursday evening with an unforgettable Welcome Reception featuring Moth-Up Storytelling, where members of our community will share moving, inspiring, and often humorous stories from the field.

-Friday brings a full day of exceptional learning, including presentations, panels, posters, networking opportunities, and even Plants & Paws—our therapy dog experience!
+Friday brings a full day of exceptional learning, including presentations, panels, posters, networking opportunities, and even Plants & Paws, our therapy dog experience!

-Saturday takes us to the stunning San Francisco Botanical Gardenfor a truly immersive day.
+Saturday takes us to the stunning San Francisco Botanical Garden

 Highlights include: